xavierbrasher/git-demo/README.md

 ## Hello git and github
-this is a git demo l + ratio
+this is a git demo l + ratio wow this is cool